apify/pull-request-toolkit-action/README.md

 2. Run `npm i`
 3. Run `npm run all`
 4. Commit all changes including `./disc` folder with built code.
-5. Publish a new version of action using new with new tag (It needs to be done manually)
+5. Publish a new version of action using new release (It needs to be done manually)